SystemsApproach/sdn/onos.rst

 6.1 Architecture
 ---------------------

-Using ONOS as our model, the architecture of an Network OS is shown in :numref:`Figure %s <fig-onos>`.
+Using ONOS as our model, the architecture of a Network OS is shown in :numref:`Figure %s <fig-onos>`.
 It consists of three main layers:

 1. A collection of Northbound Interfaces (NBI) that applications use to